 Norton Secure VPN is marketed primarily as a tool for keeping you safe on public WiFi, therefore it isn’t surprising that it doesn’t work reliably to overcome the Great Firewall of China, especially following the country’s recent VPN crackdown.

-There are some reports of people being able to use the software to access government-censored websites, however performance is erratic and and keeps disconnecting, putting your true IP address at risk of being exposed.
 Many other providers do a far better job of beating the censors and offer a less inconsistent experience, with most of these providing additional obfuscation methods so it’s difficult to tell you’re using a VPN.
 You can find out about our top picks for China here.

 Norton is owned by Symantec, which operates under the privacy-unfriendly jurisdiction of the United States.
 This means it’s subject to intrusive data laws and intelligence-sharing agreements with other countries, which could be a dealbreaker for some.